Fresh corn, fresh thyme and a little maple syrup team up to make this fresh corn johnnycakes recipe something special for breakfast, lunch or dinner!

 I am always up for pancakes for dinner (or breakfast, or lunch) and I am always up for anything involving fresh corn.
-And as the fresh corn season we are in slowly moves towards fall, I am using it before I lose in in everything from salsa to salad to plain old corn on the cob.
+In fresh corn season I use it in everything from corn in pasta to corn in omelets to plain old corn on the cob.

-But one of my favorite ways to use corn is in good old-fashioned johnnycakes, made with corn puree and cornmeal and topped with fresh corn and did I mention that I love corn?
+But one of my favorite ways to use corn is in good old-fashioned Johnny Cakes, which are made with corn puree and cornmeal and topped with fresh corn and did I mention that I love corn?

-So literally the very first meal I made when we got home were these johnnycakes.
-They are a little more robust than regular pancakes, what with the cornmeal and the corn puree in addition to flour and buttermilk and a few other things.
+Johnny Cakes are more robust than regular pancakes, what with the cornmeal and the corn puree in addition to flour and buttermilk and a few other things.

-I topped them with some fresh thyme, a few of the leftover corn kernels and for a sweet sensation, a little drizzle of maple syrup.
+I top them with some fresh thyme, a few fresh corn kernels and for a sweet sensation, a little drizzle of maple syrup.

 You want to keep the syrup really just to a drizzle so the maple flavor doesn’t overwhelm the corn.